Nahal01/riscv-emu-tutor/README.md

 ```

 ## Writing a simple program
-Herein, gcc is used to compile `hello-rv.c` into assembly:
+Herein, gcc is used to compile [hello-rv.c](./hello-rv.c)! into assembly:

 ``` gcc hello-rv.c -S -o out.S ```